HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab/HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab.github.io/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications.**
+**We are currently open for PhD applications.**

-### Applications for PhD and Postdoc positions
+### Applications for PhD positions
-If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:nwong@eee.hku.hk).
+If you are interested in working with us as a PhD student, please send me an [email](mailto:nwong@eee.hku.hk).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
  <!-- No need for a separate cover letter or certificates.   -->

 **Important**: please insert _"Application PhD"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.